tracefree/prosper/README.md

 # Prosper
-C++ rendering engine using [Vulkan](https://www.vulkan.org/), the [Slang](https://shader-slang.com/) shader language, and [SDL3](https://wiki.libsdl.org/SDL3/FrontPage).
-(Work in progress.)
+C++ rendering/game engine using [Vulkan](https://www.vulkan.org/), the [Slang](https://shader-slang.com/) shader language, and [SDL3](https://wiki.libsdl.org/SDL3/FrontPage).
+Work in progress.

 ![prosper](https://github.com/user-attachments/assets/4e6cc111-e4b5-4894-8a68-e53faa229e4a)

 This project originally started as a minimal "Hello World" example to render a single triangle which I [moved to a new repository](https://github.com/tracefree/vulkan-triangle-sdl-slang) for anyone interested in a less complex setup using Slang and Vulkan.
 I will continue to develop the engine in this repository.
-It is not supposed to be a general purpose rendering engine - the primary goals of Prosper are to serve as a testing ground to me for experimenting with graphics programming techniques, and to be used for a video game I will be making.
+It is not supposed to be a general purpose engine - the primary goals of Prosper are to serve as a testing ground to me for experimenting with graphics programming techniques, and to be used for a video game I will be making.
 Therefore I will only implement features I am interested in and that are directly useful to the visual style I'm going for.

-Based on [vkguide.dev](https://vkguide.dev), with the main differences being that I use Slang instead of GLSL and the VulkanHpp headers instead of the C API.
+Initially based on the tutorial by [vkguide.dev](https://vkguide.dev), now with heavy modifications and extensions.
 Also very helpful resources were the [Vulkan Lecture Series](https://www.youtube.com/playlist?list=PLmIqTlJ6KsE1Jx5HV4sd2jOe3V1KMHHgn) by TU Wien and [vulkan-tutorial.com](https://vulkan-tutorial.com/).

-## Current and planned features (non-exhaustive)
+## Current and planned features (non-exhaustive list)
+Rendering:
 - [x] [Buffer device addresses](https://docs.vulkan.org/samples/latest/samples/extensions/buffer_device_address/README.html)
 - [X] [Dynamic rendering](https://docs.vulkan.org/samples/latest/samples/extensions/dynamic_rendering/README.html) instead of render passes
 - [x] [Shader objects](https://docs.vulkan.org/samples/latest/samples/extensions/shader_object/README.html) instead of pipelines